 6. Watch Out for Scamming Debt Settlement Companies

 Finally, even though there are many legitimate companies out there who can help you settle your debts, there are also debt settlement companies that take advantage of people by not following the law or scamming people.

-The Federal Trade Commission (FTC) advices people to watch out for companies that charge a fee before settling your debts.
-You should also watch out for companies that advice you to stop paying your debts, so you can save money and pay everything off later.
+The Federal Trade Commission (FTC) advises people to watch out for companies that charge a fee before settling your debts.
+You should also watch out for companies that advise you to stop paying your debts, so you can save money and pay everything off later.
 Many companies won’t explain the risks that come with this.
 If you stop paying debts, you can incur more late fees and penalties, have your credit report reflect the nonpayment, and see your credit score drop significantly over a few months.